RachelKennedy09/PortfolioMAIN/README.md

 ##  To View the Full Portfolio

-To explore the full portfolio (which includes this project and others), open the **'portfolioMAIN' folder -> 'Portfoliosite' folder ** and **click `Enter`** — that will take you to the main page showcasing all my work.
+To explore the full portfolio (which includes this project and others), open the **'portfolioMAIN' folder (which you should already be on) -> 'Portfoliosite' folder ** and **click `Enter`** — that will take you to the main page showcasing all my work.
 Proceed to the portfolio page, and open any project I have made, but focus on the Dog Walking Website as my project to be graded on.

 ## How to use